MA capstone project guidelines

 Practicum/Report Option

-Students in the Applied Track will take ANTH 6400, Practicum in Anthropology, twice.
-During the first semester you take this course, usually the spring of your first year, you will complete the equivalent of a research proposal.
+Students in the Applied Track will take ANTH 6400, Practicum in Anthropology while they write their proposals usually in the spring of your first year (unless you are MA/MPH, then spring 2).
 You will: (a) identify your practicum location; (b) identify the potential research question(s) that you will address for the organization or agency (this must be done through collaboration with agency personnel); and (c) prepare a thorough literature review of the relevant work in applied anthropology and related fields (i.e., anthropology more broadly and other disciplines appropriate for your placement).
 This proposal document should clearly delineate the potential research questions, the appropriate methods for the project, and the ethical issues that need to be addressed.
 You will have an oral defense of this proposal.

 If your research involves gathering data from humans (e.g., interviews, focus groups, participant-observation, etc.), you must also submit appropriate information to the University’s Institutional Review Board (IRB) for review and approval.
 This should happen during the proposal stage.
 You must receive IRB approval before collecting data from humans.
 If your research involves gathering data from animals, you must also submit appropriate information to the University’s Institutional Animal Care and Use Committee (IACUC).
 You must receive approval from IACUC before collecting data from animals.